w3c/wai-resource-template/content/index.md

 # NEW: Footer below has several options, and not all will be relevant for specific pages.
 (Ask Shawn if questions.)

+# In the footer below:
-footer: >   # Do not translate or change CHANGELOG or ACKNOWLEDGEMENTS.
-Translate the other words below, including "Date:" and "Editor:" Translate the Working Group name.
+# Do not translate or change CHANGELOG or ACKNOWLEDGEMENTS.
+# Translate the other words below, including "Date:" and "Editor:"
+# Translate the Working Group name.
 Leave the Working Group acronym in English.
-Do not change the dates in the footer below.
+# Do not change the dates in the footer below.
+footer: >
    <p><strong>Date:</strong> Updated @@ Month 2021.
 First published Month 20@@.
 CHANGELOG.</p>
    <p><strong>Editors:</strong> @@name, @@name. <strong>Contributors:</strong> @@name, @@name, and <a href="https://www.w3.org/groups/wg/@@wg/participants">participants of the @@WG</a>.
 ACKNOWLEDGEMENTS lists contributors and credits.</p>
    <p>Developed by the @@ Working Group (<a href="http://www.w3.org/WAI/@@/">@@WG</a>).
 Developed as part of the <a href="https://www.w3.org/WAI/@@/">WAI-@@ project</a>, @@co-funded by the European Commission.</p>